FIWARE/contribution-requirements/docs/development.md

 Apart from meeting the general [Ecosystem Support and Quality Requirements](GE_Requirements.md#Ecosystem_Support_and_Quality_Requirements) the following guidelines apply:

-[Stackoverflow](http://stackoverflow.com) **SHOULD** be used for thorough technical questions.
-Educate your users to **tag** their questions properly in Stackoverflow.
+[Stack Overflow](http://stackoverflow.com) **SHOULD** be used for thorough technical questions.
+Educate your users to **tag** their questions properly in Stack Overflow.

-Each FIWARE GE **MUST** be associated to an Stackoverflow tag.
+Each FIWARE GE **MUST** be associated to an Stack Overflow tag.
 Such tag could be specific for a GE or default to a chapter generic tag, for instance `fiware-iot`.

-Stackoverflow tags **SHOULD** be of the form `fiware-<GE codename>`.
+Stack Overflow tags **SHOULD** be of the form `fiware-<GE codename>`.
 Example `fiware-orion`.
-Creating new tags requires Stackoverflow Karma.
+Creating new tags requires Stack Overflow Karma.
 You **MAY** ask someone from the FIWARE community with enough Karma to create tags for your GE.
 Otherwise you can use the [FIWARE Q&A](https://ask.fiware.org) platform.

 * **Exception to the rule:** In the case the GE is associated to an existing tag (e.g. the tag was created before that GE joined FIWARE), it could be used instead of the usual `fiware-XXXX` as an exception, as long as the two following conditions occur:

     1. the tag clearly reflect the name of the GE,
-    2. the tag is already widely used in StackOverflow (i.e. more than 30 questions using it).
+    2. the tag is already widely used in Stack Overflow (i.e. more than 30 questions using it).

 Anyway, this is a workaround valid only in the case a tag synonym cannot be created due to reputational constraints.